womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Helping elligible Peers with loans(Zero Interest Donation Loans[ZIDL]) against their dreams during festive seasons or during times of needs where possible is a service which will benefit members of P2P.
 Peers may borrow against their dreams and only clean confirmed accounts may be considered.
 If the loan is not repaid and the dream matures, then the dream will be less that borrowed donation amount.
 No interest should be charged to these because they are donations from Peers and are also an incentives for Peers to keep Clean Accounts[CA].

+N: P2P PROFESSIONAL COMMUNICATION SKILLS:

+Peers are from all different professions: doctors, educators, national security officers, IT specialist, business managers, cooperative managers and so on and are also from different backgrounds and from different races and nationalities.
+It is important to communicate positively, truthfully and politely.
+New members are most fearful and can quickly withdraw at any moment they feel unsafe and unsecure.

+By virtue of being an online community great care should be taken by all Peers to use every effort to communicate in a professional manner.

+Peers should be patient, should be good listeners, be polite, be positive, be confident, be factual than emotional, be quick to respond, should call back all missed calls, leave voice notes to non available Peers and NEVER discredit other Peers on social media groups.
+Use official email to send queries about a particular Peer NEVER use social media groups.

+The reason is discrediting other Peers publicly may  prevent genuine pending orders from being fulfilled.

 [*All contributions to this are welcome]